kasna-cloud/terraform-gcp-firewall-policy/README.md

 # Google Cloud Network Firewall Policy

 This module allows creation and management of regional and global network firewall policies and rules.
-Yaml abstraction for Firewall rulpolicies can simplify users onboarding and also makes rules definition simpler and clearer comparing to HCL.
+Yaml abstraction for Firewall policies can simplify users onboarding and also makes rules definition simpler and clearer comparing to HCL.

 Nested folder structure for yaml configurations is optionally supported, which allows better and structured code management for multiple teams and environments.
-By default, Firewall Policies are evaludated after Firewall Rules, this behaviou can be changed using the ```network_firewall_policy_enforcement_order``` argument in ```google_compute_network``` resource
+By default, Firewall Policies are evaludated after Firewall Rules, this behavior can be changed using the ```network_firewall_policy_enforcement_order``` argument in ```google_compute_network``` resource

 ## Example